Preheat taking too long

 Step 1

-The bake igniter is the most common cause of slow preheat on gas ranges — a weakened igniter draws insufficient current to open the gas valve fully, so the burner runs at reduced output or cycles poorly.
-Remove the oven floor (2 Phillips screws), locate the igniter at the base of the burner tube, and test resistance on Rx1: any reading above 100Ω indicates a weak igniter that should be replaced.
-Pro tip: a healthy igniter glows orange and reaches roughly 1800°F within 45 seconds of the oven calling for heat — if it glows but takes longer, it is already degrading.
+The bake igniter is the usual suspect for slow preheat on gas ranges — a weakened igniter simply cannot draw enough current to fully open the gas valve, causing the burner to run at reduced output or cycle poorly.
+Start by removing the oven floor (you’ll find 2 Phillips screws), then locate the igniter at the base of the burner tube.
+Test the igniter’s resistance on Rx1: any reading above 100Ω indicates it’s time for a replacement.
+Pro tip: a healthy igniter will glow orange and reach about 1800°F within 45 seconds after the oven calls for heat — if it glows but takes longer, it’s on its way out.

 Step 2

-The oven temperature sensor tells the control board what temperature the oven has actually reached, so a drifted sensor causes the board to stop heating too early or too late, making preheat appear slow or incomplete.
-Access the sensor on the oven back wall (2 Phillips screws, disconnect the 2-pin harness) and measure resistance — at 70°F the target value is approximately 1,080Ω; replace the sensor if your reading falls outside spec.
-Safety note: always disconnect power at the breaker before removing the sensor harness to avoid contact with live control board terminals.
+Next, the oven temperature sensor plays a vital role in communicating to the control board what temperature the oven has reached.
+If the sensor has drifted, it could cause the board to stop heating too early or too late, making preheat seem slow or incomplete.
+Access the sensor located on the oven back wall (remove 2 Phillips screws and disconnect the 2-pin harness) and measure its resistance — at 70°F, the target value should be around 1,080Ω.
+If your reading falls outside this spec, replace the sensor.
+Safety note: always disconnect power at the breaker before removing the sensor harness to avoid touching live terminals.

 Step 3

-If the igniter and sensor both test within spec, the oven’s temperature offset calibration may have drifted, causing the burner to shut off before the cavity reaches the set temperature and making preheat feel sluggish even though no part has failed.
-Enter calibration mode by pressing and holding the Bake button for 5 seconds, then use the + / – keys to adjust the offset — increase the offset if the oven consistently runs cool.
-Pro tip: verify the oven’s actual temperature with a quality oven thermometer centered in the middle rack before adjusting, so you know the direction and magnitude of any correction needed.
+If the igniter and sensor test within specs, you may need to check the oven’s temperature offset calibration.
+Sometimes, the burner shuts off before the cavity reaches the set temperature, which can make preheat feel sluggish even if no part has failed.
+To enter calibration mode, press and hold the Bake button for 5 seconds, then use the + / – keys to adjust the offset — increase it if the oven tends to run cool.
+Pro tip: verify the oven’s actual temperature with an oven thermometer placed in the center rack before making adjustments, so you know how to correct it.

 Step 4

-A damaged or compressed door gasket allows heat to escape continuously around the oven opening, forcing the burner to run longer to compensate and extending preheat times noticeably.
-Inspect the gasket that runs around the full perimeter of the oven door opening, feeling for tears, stiff or flattened sections, or gaps where it no longer seals against the door.
-Replace the gasket if any damage is found — it is typically a friction-fit or hook-mount installation that requires no tools and makes an immediate difference in heat retention.
+A damaged or compressed door gasket can allow heat to escape, forcing the burner to run longer and extending preheat times.
+Inspect the gasket around the entire perimeter of the oven door.
+Feel for tears or gaps where it no longer seals properly.
+Replace it if you find any damage — typically, it’s a friction-fit or hook-mount installation that requires no tools and makes a significant difference in heat retention.

 Step 5

-A blocked oven vent restricts the airflow the oven relies on for proper combustion and heat circulation, which can slow temperature rise and cause uneven heating.
-The vent on this model is located at the rear burner area or between the burner grates on the cooktop surface — check that no aluminum foil, cookware, or debris is covering or obstructing it.
-Pro tip: never line the oven floor or block the rear vent with foil on any gas range, as it disrupts combustion airflow and can also create a fire hazard.
+A blocked oven vent can restrict airflow, affecting combustion and heat circulation, which in turn can slow down temperature rise and cause uneven heating.
+This model’s vent is located at the rear burner area or between the burner grates on the cooktop surface — check for any aluminum foil, cookware, or debris that might be obstructing it.
+Pro tip: avoid lining the oven floor or blocking the rear vent with foil on any gas range, as it disrupts combustion airflow and poses a fire hazard.

 Step 6

-After completing any repair, run a controlled preheat test to confirm the fix: set the oven to 350°F and time how long it takes to signal preheat complete, then verify with an oven thermometer placed at the center rack.
-A properly functioning NX60A6511SS should reach 350°F and signal ready in 8 to 12 minutes — anything beyond 20 minutes indicates an active failure that has not been fully resolved.
-If preheat time is still excessive after addressing all steps above, the issue may lie with the gas valve solenoid or the main control board, which require professional diagnosis.
+After completing the repair, run a controlled preheat test to ensure everything is working as it should.
+Set the oven to 350°F and time how long it takes to signal that preheat is complete, then verify with an oven thermometer placed at the center rack.
+A properly functioning NX60A6511SS should reach 350°F and signal ready in 8 to 12 minutes — if it takes longer than 20 minutes, there’s likely an underlying issue that hasn’t been addressed.
+If preheat times are still excessive after checking all of the steps above, the gas valve solenoid or the main control board may need professional diagnosis.

 Where to Buy Replacement Parts